Alberto-JP/js_events_utils/README.md

 # js_events_utils
-import module to subscribe to multiple events on an element, KeyboardEvent, MouseEvent....
+import module to subscribe to multiple events on an element, KeyboardEvent, MouseEvent ...

 Usage: